arduino/docs-content/content/learn/05.communication/01.wire/wire.md

 - `onRequest()` - Register a function to be called hwen a controller requests data
 - `setWireTimeout()` - Sets the timeout for transmissions in controller mode
 - `clearWireTimeoutFlag()` - Clears the timeout flag
-- `getWireTimeoutFlag()` - Checks whether a timeout has occured since the last time the flag was cleared.
+- `getWireTimeoutFlag()` - Checks whether a timeout has occurred since the last time the flag was cleared.

 ## Examples
 The remainder of this article is a collection of links to tutorials, schematics and code snippets that can get you off the ground with I2C.